 The second day was devoted to the NEAR application process and data delivery from the local databases and ended with lunch and a summary of the workshop.
 Overall, the workshop has rendered many discussions and new ideas, which will be implemented for future work within NEAR.

 On 18-19 October, 60 persons from 12 different universities gathered at Karolinska Institutet in Stockholm for NEAR’s annual workshop.
-The focus for this year’s workshop was collaboration, with the purpose to create more opportunities to work together, learn more about other infrastructures’ work, and what we can learn from each other.
-The workshop was chaired by Debora Rizzuto, Scientific Coordinator at NEAR, Laura Fratiglioni, Director of NEAR and Scott Hofer, Professor Oregon Health & Science University.
+This year’s workshop focused on collaboration.
+More specifically the purpose was to create more opportunities to work together, learn more about other infrastructures’ work, and what we can learn from each other.
+The workshop was chaired by Debora Rizzuto, Scientific Coordinator at NEAR, Laura Fratiglioni, Director of NEAR, and Scott Hofer, Professor at Oregon Health & Science University.

-After a welcome from NEAR’s Director Laura Fratiglioni and Karin Dahlman Wright, Professor from Karolinska Institutet, it went on with an update about research infrastructure from a national and future perspective from Swedish Research Council.
+After a welcome from NEAR’s Director, Laura Fratiglioni, and Karin Dahlman Wright, Professor from Karolinska Institutet, the workshop continued with an update about research infrastructure from a national and future perspective from the Swedish Research Council.

-Several representatives from five other research infrastructures were invited to the workshop to present their organizations, SIMPLER, CORS, STR, SWEDPOP, REWHARD.
-There was also an interesting discussion from an international perspective to learn more about how infrastructures outside Sweden work.
+Several representatives from five other research infrastructures were invited to the workshop to present their organizations: SIMPLER, CORS, STR, SWEDPOP, REWHARD*.
+There was also an interesting discussion from an international perspective to learn more about infrastructures outside Sweden.

-The second day, the workshop focused on an update from ongoing projects within NEAR.
-The day ended with a joint group activity that challenged participants to find new potential work projects within NEAR but also projects that could be linked to any of the other represented infrastructures on site.
+On the second day, the workshop focused on an update on ongoing NEAR projects.
+The day ended with a team activity that challenged participants to find opportunities for potential work projects within NEAR.
+In addition, participants were challenged to find projects that could be linked to any of the other infrastructures represented on-site.

-During the two days of conversations, discussions, presentations, and interesting questions, NEAR definitely approached the purpose.
-The result of the workshop is several creative proposals for development, collaboration, and concrete ideas to optimize research infrastructures that can contribute to better health for older adults.
+During the two days of conversations, discussions, presentations, and interesting questions, NEAR met the purpose of the meeting.
+The workshop resulted in several creative proposals for development, collaboration, and concrete ideas to optimize research infrastructures.
+These proposals can contribute to better health for older adults.